-transmits it as radio signals, i.e. 900 MHz, 2.4 GHz…etc. Some bugs are self-contained with microphone, transmitter and power supply.
+2. Transmitters (Bugs): The microphone or video picks up the communication transmits it as radio signals, i.e. 900 MHz, 2.4 GHz…etc. Some bugs are self-contained with microphone, transmitter and power supply.
 The sophistication ranges from simple intercom systems to professional government bugs.
 Since these devices are sending signals, we look to locate their spectrum waves; we do this by using a spectrum analyzer.
 Some bugs/transmitters are turned off and are turned on remotely, aka (remote bugs).
 This type of transmitter can defeat a spectrum analyzing sweep, as well as a thermal imaging sweep.
 If the remote bug is turned off, there wouldn’t be a signal sent to pick-up and detect, nor would there be much heat generated.
 Due to such, we suggest using a TSCM device that can locate transmitters turned off or hidden within walls.
 This type of TSCM device doesn’t search for signals or heat…but rather it locates ‘circuit boards’ and the mini magnets needed within these devices.

 3. Through Wall Listening Devices: There is also equipment that can hear through walls, including brick walls; commonly used in situations with adjoining rooms (office, hotels, and apartments).

-4. Laser Bounce Listening / IR Devices: This is or was a high-tech method for eavesdropping, however with the change of technology and information on the Internet into how to build your own laser microphone, it has become more accessible.
-The laser consists of a beam, usually an invisible infrared beam (RF), like your remote control when you increase the volume on your TV; the laser is normally bounced off a window and it captures the audio.
-It then sends the audio or video information back to the person who is conducting the eavesdropping.
+4. Laser Bounce Listening / IR Devices: This is or was a high-tech method for eavesdropping, however, with Internet and YouTube instructing others into how to build your own laser microphone, its become more accessible.
+The laser consists of an invisible infrared beam (RF), like your remote control when you increase the volume on your TV.
+The IR laser will bounce off a window and capture the audio within a room.
+It then sends the audio information back to the person who is conducting the eavesdropping.
 Professional laser listening devices can shoot a beam into a hotel room from another building nearby to intercept what’s being said.
 The technique of using a light beam to remotely record sound originated with Léon Theremin in 1947.
 When our agency conducts a TSCM Sweep (Technical Surveillance Countermeasures), we always search for laser listening devices and provide suggestions once the sweep is completed to keep your conversations secure.

 TECHNICAL SURVEILLANCE COUNTERMEASURES 101